 In the constantly changing context of cancer care, healthcare professionals require relevant and evidence-based education to inform care and to develop expertise in the speciality.
 Using a face-to-face ‘speak with an expert’ model, the short course program provides you with opportunities to build knowledge and skill in managing patients with cancer.

-The 2017-18 short course information page provides an overview of the registration process, courses available, audience, program level, date and cost.
-Once you have found the course that suits you, please complete the 2017 short course registration form or 2018 short course registration form.
+The 2019 short course information page provides an overview of the registration process, courses available, audience, program level, date and cost.
+Once you have found the course that suits you, please complete the Peter Mac Nursing Service Short Course registration form.

 For registration enquiries contact reception on (03) 8559 7591or email [email protected].

 GRADUATE NURSE PROGRAM

 The Peter Mac Graduate Nurse Program provides opportunities for graduate nurses to consolidate and expand their clinical ability, judgement and confidence while working as valued members of the organisation.